 the hundred club ethos 🗯️the hundred club ethos🗯️

-This has been written over the last 9 months, by Ruth Beale and Natasha Bird, in conversation with the families and artists involved in the Hundred Club.
+The ethos was written by Ruth Beale and Natasha Bird from TACO!, in conversation with the families and artists involved in the Hundred Club.

 Below is an abridged version of our ethos.
 For a full version, please email nb@taco.org.uk